angelorohit/UIGradientView/README.md

 [UIGradientView](UIGradientView/UIGradientView.h) is a subclass of UIView.
 It renders one or more Gradient overlays in its content area.
 See [ViewController.m](GradientViewDemo/ViewController.m) in the demo project to understand how a UIGradientView may be setup and used.

-## Coming soon:
+###Presets
-- A default set of gradient presets that may optionally be loaded and used.
+The project comes with a default set of gradient presets that can be loaded via the UIGradientView(Presets) category class.
+If you don't wish to use any of the presets, simply exclude the following files from your project:

+- UIGradientView+Presets.h
+- UIGradientView+Presets.m
+- Gradient-Presets.plist.